corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Lithoids can pick the Agrarian Idyll civic, but the benefits are still applied to farming districts.
 This mod creates a swapped Agrarian Idyll just for lithoids - now your miners will generate amenities instead of farmers!
 This mod also features english localisation for these effects.

+A new addition for both flavors of Agrarian Idyll should help reduce the need to build cities in 3.0.*: each rural district (generator, mining, or farming) now adds one-fifth (0.2) of a building slot - so every five rural districts will grant a building slot.

 And yes, I totally made up "lithorian" as an alternative to "agrarian" - going to stick with it for now.

 # Changes